garazdawi/erlang.github.io/_posts/2019-5-13-OTP-22-Highlights.md

 # TLS Improvements

 In OTP 21.3 the culmination of many optimizations in the ssl application was released.
-For certain use-cases, the overhead of a using TSL has been significantly reduced.
-For instance in this TSL distribution benchmark:
+For certain use-cases, the overhead of a using TLS has been significantly reduced.
+For instance in this TLS distribution benchmark:

 ![TLS Dist OTP 22 benchmark](../images/tls_dist_until_opt.png)

-The bytes per second that the Erlang distribution over TSL is able to send has been increased from 17K to about 80K, so more than 4 times as much data as before.
+The bytes per second that the Erlang distribution over TLS is able to send has been increased from 17K to about 80K, so more than 4 times as much data as before.
 The throughput gain above is mostly due to better batching of distribution messages which makes it so that ssl does not have to add a lot of padding to each message